MCMH2000/yardattack/README.md

 examples:
   ./yardattack -c garagedoor -f 868290000 -b 9600 -m MOD_ASK_OOK -s -30
-                        Will capture a OOK signal over -30dBi on 868.29MHz and saves it in captures/garagedoor.cfg ./yardattack -r garagedoor
+                        Will capture an OOK signal over -30dBi on 868.29MHz and saves it in captures/garagedoor.cfg ./yardattack -r garagedoor
                         Will replay the captured signal from before with all parameters ./yardattack -r garagedoor -f 433290000
-                        or on another frequency than captured [NOT IMPLEMENTED YET]
+                        or with other parameters than captured [NOT IMPLEMENTED YET]
 ```